-What is life insurance and why do you really need it?
+What is life insurance and why should you consider it?

 Not everybody needs life insurance.
-For instance, it may not be necessary if a person doesn't have a spouse, partner, children, elderly parents, or other dependents – and doesn't plan on acquiring any in the future.
-However, for anyone who has – or plans on having – one or more dependents who rely on them for financial support, it can be an essential piece in the financial puzzle.
-With life insurance in place, your dependents are guaranteed some financial stability in the event of your death and the loss of income from your salary, pension, or social security.
-With no life insurance in place, they may be left with expenses and debts – from mortgage or rent payments to health care and college tuition – financial obligations that they simply can't handle.
+For instance, it may not be necessary if a person doesn't have a spouse, partner, children, elderly parents, or other dependents – and doesn't plan on having them in the future.
+However, it may be essential for anyone who has – or plans on having – one or more financial dependents.
+With life insurance in place, your dependents are guaranteed a measure of financial stability in the event of your death and the loss of income from your salary, pension, or social security.
+With no life insurance in place, loved ones may be left with expenses and debts from mortgage or rent payments to health care and college tuition – financial obligations that they may not be able to handle.

 Comparing different types of life insurance policies

 Life insurance isn’t a one-size-fits-all product.
 Different types of coverage are designed to meet different needs.
-So if you're making a life insurance comparison, it pays to take a minute to get familiar with your choices.
+So if you're making a life insurance comparison, it’s important to take a minute to get familiar with the basic choices.

 Term Life Insurance

-term life insurance policy covers you for a specific term, typically between 10 and 30 years.
+A term life insurance policy covers you for a specific term, typically between 10 and 30 years.
 Importantly, your life insurance cost will typically be lower with a term policy than with a permanent life insurance policy with the same death benefit amount.
-However, when the term expires, your coverage is gone, and you either have to do without life insurance or get a new policy -- and life insurance rates will be higher because you are older.
-That said, many providers – including Guardian – let you convert a term policy to a permanent life insurance policy for part or all of the coverage period.
+However, when the term expires, your coverage is gone, and you either have to do without life insurance or get a new policy -- and typically life insurance rates will be higher because you are older.
+That said, many providers, including Guardian, let you convert a term policy to a permanent life insurance policy for part or all of the coverage period.

 Permanent life insurance: Whole Life

-A whole life policy is the simplest form of permanent life insurance, providing coverage that lasts your entire life.
-Like other permanent policies, it includes a cash value that grows over time on a tax-deferred basis, so you don't pay taxes on the gains.2 Compared to other forms of permanent life, a whole life policy provides the most guarantees:
+A whole life policy is the simplest form of permanent life insurance, providing coverage that lasts your entire life as long as the policy remains in force.
+Like other permanent policies, it includes a cash value that grows over time on a tax-deferred basis, so you don't pay taxes on the gains.2 Compared to other forms of permanent life, a whole life policy can provide the most guarantees:

 Cash value provides important benefits you can use while you're still alive.
-For example, you can take out personal loans against it (however, any outstanding loans will be deducted from the death benefit).3 In addition, you can use policy cash value to help pay your premiums and keep your coverage in later years.
+For example, you can take out personal loans against it (however, any outstanding loans will be deducted from the death benefit).3 you can also use the policy's cash value to help pay your premiums and keep your coverage in later years.
 Or, you can even use the policy's cash value for funds to supplement income in retirement.
-And when you get a whole life policy from a mutual company, such as Guardian, your cash value can also earn annual dividends.4 While not guaranteed, Guardian has paid dividends to its whole life policyholders for each of the last five years based on a dividend interest rate of more than 5%.
+And when you get a whole life policy from a mutual company, such as Guardian, your cash value can also earn annual dividends.4 While not guaranteed, Guardian has paid dividends to its whole life policyholders for more than five years.

 Permanent life insurance: Universal Life